hzeller/folve/README.md

 Also, do be useful, you need to supply the directory that contains filter directories with the `-C <config-dir>` option.
 Very useful is the `-p <port>` that starts a HTTP status server.
-Let's use some example filters from this distribution;
+Let's use some example filters from this distribution.
-if you are in the Folve source directory, you find the directory `demo-filters/` that contains subdirectories with filters.
+If you are in the Folve source directory, you find the directory `demo-filters/` that contains subdirectories with filters.
 If we pass this directory to folve, folve will search in this directory for named filters: